-Chrome device Quick Start Guide
+Chrome device Quick Start

-4. Update devices to the latest Chrome version
+4. Update to latest Chrome version

 If you're setting up a small number of devices, you don't need to complete this step.
 Just enroll your devices and let them automatically update to the latest Chrome version when you first sign in.

 If you're setting up a large number of devices and want to conserve network bandwidth, we recommend updating the Chrome version before enrolling the devices.